rust-console/gba/book/src/ch03/regular_backgrounds.md

 As a special effect, you can apply mosaic to backgrounds and objects.
 It's just a single flag for each background, so all backgrounds will use the same mosaic settings when they have it enabled.
+What it actually does is split the normal image into "blocks" and then each block gets the color of the top left pixel of that block.
+This is the effect you see when link hits an electric foe with his sword and the whole screen "buzzes" at you.

-The mosaic control is a read/write `u16` IO register at `0x400_004C`.
+The mosaic control is a _write only_ `u16` IO register at `0x400_004C`.

 There's 4 bits each for: